thm2kor/Udacity-CarND-Kidnapped-Vehicle-P6/README.md

 The position of the car is described in map coordinates.
 The sensor measurements are described in vehicle coordinates, which has the x-axis in the direction of the car’s heading, the y-axis pointing orthogonal to the left of the car, and the z-axis pointing upwards.

 ### Update Step
+1. Transform each observation marker from the vehicle's coordinates to the map's coordinates, with respect to each particle.
+2. Each measurement is associated with a landmark identifier by mapping the closest landmark to each transformed observation.
+3. Calculate the weight value of the particle.

+#### Transforming observations to map coordinates
+To transform the observations to map coordinates, the map frame is rotated to match the particle's point of view.
+Then the origin of the frame to moved to the location of the particle.
+Both these actions are achieved by a matrix multiplication by using the **homogenous transformation** which takes in the observation coordinates x<sub>c</sub> and y<sub>c</sub>, particle coordinates x<sub>p</sub> and y<sub>p</sub> and a rotation angle θ and performs the desired transformation to map's coordinates.
+![motion_model][image5]

+The data is passed through a trigonometric function that maps a car coordinates to map coordinates.
 #### Data association

 ### Resampling step